 |The Fast curve is a linear decibel fade; It sounds like a perfectly smooth fader or knob moved to silence.
 This shape is excellent as a general-purpose fade-in.
 When used as a crossfade, the inverse fade curve maintains constant power but is therefore non-symmetric; so its use is limited to those cases where the user finds it appropriate.

-Although these fade shapes serve specific purposes, you might find that any of the shapes is usable in your situation.
-The final decision is mostly an artistic choice.
+Although these fade shapes serve specific purposes, any of the shapes is usable in any situation, so the final decision is mostly an artistic choice.

 These fade curves are developed to provide a range of common uses, and are developed with the least possible amount of changes in the "slope" of the line.
 This provides artifact-free crossfades.
 Some DAWs provide complicated fade editors with parametric "spline" controls of the fade curves.
 While it might be interesting to develop a fade curve with a faster cutoff, the mathematical difference between this and simply shortening the fade is vanishingly small; and the amount of effort to shorten the fade is much easier than messing with a crossfade editor dialog.